History of Russia: Catherine the Great

 Nearly 40 years passed before a comparably ambitious ruler appeared.
 Catherine II, "the Great" (r.
 1762–1796), was a German princess who married the German heir to the Russian crown.
-He took weak positions, and Catherine overthrew him in a coup in 1762, becoming queen regnant.
+Catherine overthrew him in a coup in 1762, becoming queen regnant.
 Catherine enthusiastically supported the ideals of The Enlightenment, thus earning the status of an enlightened despot.
 She patronized the arts, science and learning.
 She contributed to the resurgence of the Russian nobility that began after the death of Peter the Great.
 Catherine promulgated the Charter to the Gentry reaffirming rights and freedoms of the Russian nobility and abolishing mandatory state service.
 She seized control of all the church lands, drastically reduced the size of the monasteries, and put the surviving clergy on a tight budget.

 Catherine spent heavily to promote an expansive foreign policy.
 She extended Russian political control over the Polish–Lithuanian Commonwealth with actions, including the support of the Targowica Confederation.
 The cost of her campaigns, plus the oppressive social system that required serfs to spend almost all their time laboring on the land of their lords, provoked a major peasant uprising in 1773.
-Inspired by a Cossack named Pugachev, with the emphatic cry of "Hang all the landlords!", the rebels threatened to take Moscow until Catherine crushed the rebellion.
+Inspired by a Cossack named Yemelyan Pugachev, with the emphatic cry of "Hang all the landlords!", the rebels threatened to take Moscow until Catherine crushed the rebellion.
 Like the other enlightened despots of Europe, Catherine made certain of her own power and formed an alliance with the nobility.

 Catherine successfully waged two wars (1768–1774, 1787–1792) against the decaying Ottoman Empire and advanced Russia's southern boundary to the Black Sea.
+In 1775 she liquidated the Zaporozhian Sich, and on the former lands of the Ukrainian Cossacks in the places of theirs settlements was created Novorossiya Governorate, in which new cities were formed: Yekaterinoslav (1776), Yelisavetgrad, Kherson (1778), Odessa (1794).
 Russia annexed Crimea in 1783 and created the Black Sea fleet.
 Then, by allying with the rulers of Austria and Prussia, she incorporated the territories of the Polish–Lithuanian Commonwealth, where after a century of Russian rule non-Catholic, mainly Orthodox population prevailed during the Partitions of Poland, pushing the Russian frontier westward into Central Europe.

 In accordance to Russia's treaty with the Georgians to protect them against any new invasion of their Persian suzerains and further political aspirations, Catherine waged a new war against Persia in 1796 after they had again invaded Georgia and established rule over it about a year prior, and had expelled the newly established Russian garrisons in the Caucasus.

 In 1798–1799, Russian troops participated in the anti-French coalition, the troops under the command of Alexander Suvorov defeated the French in Northern Italy.